Chapter 1 : Half and Half

 “Scared, Blaise?”
 Malfoy asked with a superior sneer.

-?”
+“Scared of what?”
 Zabini asked threateningly.

 Malfoy angled his head at Astoria.
 “Of getting a match that you don’t want?
 We can’t have our dirty little intruder tainting that family tree,” he said in a whisper and Astoria glared at him and watched as his eyes flicked to her mouth before he turned away.
 “I’ve never known you to pass up an opportunity."

 “I’ll play then.”
 Zabini said tightly while the red head in the room moved closer to the group, “you as well, Samantha Travers?
 Your father isn’t going to be too pleased.”
 He said to her and she smiled at him promisingly.

 Travers…Astoria thought with disgust.
 That was a name that she had heard quite often from her fathers’ contacts, her father was a Death Eater and had had a nasty habit of murdering his wives shortly after they were married to get his claws on their dowry.

 Samantha Travers had that same calculating evil in her and she smiled prettily, her eyes twinkling like faux jewels.
 “My father doesn’t have to know everything that I do, Blaise.
 And you’ll see that I can be a very good sport,” she purred and Astoria felt bile in her throat.

 Malfoy glanced at the girl with disinterest and Astoria knew that he had a hatred for anyone with red hair.
 The entire Weasley family sported it nicely and they were known to be blood traitors.
 “I meant Greengrass,” he said dryly.